marydodo/bolt-by-marydodo/marydodo/README.md

     make lazydesigners/bolt:marydodo:flash

-**Reset Key:** To enter the bootloader, either push the RESET button on the PCB or the RESET button on the [2] FN/RESET layer.
+**Reset Key:** To enter the bootloader, either push the RESET button on the PCB or the RESET key on the [2] FN/RESET layer.